-Sam is a 5 year old lab/rotti female.
+Sam is a 5-year-old Labrador Retriever/Rottweiler X female.
 If she hears these sounds in the house she immediately hides in the basement.
 If she hears it while we are already walking outside she wants to run home.
 She has even tried to hide under a car or in phone booth.
 I pretty much end up running home with her.

 On the flip side of the coin, there is an ironic upside when you have a dog of this sort.
 These dogs are often of an overall gentle temperament and take it to heart when someone is unhappy with them and so try very hard to please.
 They are usually otherwise more behaved and easily trained then other dogs.